PaddlePaddle/PaddleOCR/doc/doc_en/multi_languages_en.md

 * Whole image prediction (detection + recognition)

 Paddleocr currently supports 80 languages, which can be switched by modifying the --lang parameter.
-The specific supported [language] (#语语abbreviation) can be viewed in the table.
+The specific supported [language] (#language_abbreviations) can be viewed in the table.

 ``` bash